flashphoner/MessengerSDK/src/components/containers/oneToOneChat/docs/OneToOneChat.md

-**One-to-One Chat SDK Usage Guide**

-The `One-to-One Chat` page demonstrates a practical example of using the SDK for managing server connections, creating and managing chats, and interacting with contacts.
+The **One-to-One Chat** page demonstrates a practical example of using the SDK for managing server connections, creating and managing chats, and interacting with contacts.
 This guide explains each section and includes critical notes about the behavior of chats and contact relationships.

----

-### 📌 Overview
+## Overview

 The interface is divided into the following functional areas:

-1. 🌐 **Server Connection**: Connect or disconnect from the server.
+- **Server Connection**: Connect or disconnect from the server.
-2. 💬 **Group Chat Management**: Create, leave, and manage group chats.
+- **Group Chat Management**: Create, leave, and manage group chats.
-3. 👥 **Contacts**: Maintain contacts dynamically based on group chat membership.
+- **Contacts**: Maintain contacts dynamically based on group chat membership.
----

-### 🚀 How to Use
+## How to Use

-#### 1. Connection to Server
+### 1. Connection to Server

 - **Purpose**: Establish or terminate a connection to a server using valid credentials.
 - **Steps**:
     - Click **Connect** to establish a connection.